wooks527/oi/docs/source/deepcombdti/deepcombdti.rst

 DeepCombDTI
 ============

-DeepCombDTI is a model for drug-target interaction prediction using deep learning and various molecular fingerprints.
+DeepCombDTI is a model for **drug-target interaction prediction** using deep learning and various `molecular fingerprints <#molecular-fingerprint>`_.
 Drugs can be represented by a molecular fingerprint like :doc:`ECFP <ecfp>` and Protein can be represented a feature vector like CTD.

 .. figure:: img/deepcombdti/deepcombdti.png
   :align: center